How to Migrate Zimbra 8.8.15 from CentOS 6 to Ubuntu 20.04 LTS

 zimbra@zcs:~$ /opt/zimbra/libexec/zmslapadd -a /opt/LDAP/ldap-accesslog.bak

-• If not present, create zimbra-stats.log file :
+- If not already present, create the

 root@host:~# touch /var/log/zimbra-stats.log